kith + kin chorus

 K + K Chorus gives back to the Twin Cities community by holding a fundraising concert at the end of each season, the proceeds of which go to local organizations that strive to make our Cities better, safer, healthier places for all.
 Season 1 proceeds went to CAPI USA, Season 2 supported the work of Open Arms of Minnesota and Season 3 supported Spare Key.

-Kith + Kin Chorus meets 7:30-9 Mondays and seasons run Oct through April.
-Registration is now closed for Season 4 but if you'd like to join, do drop a line to firstname.lastname@example.org, requesting to be notified in the future.
-Season 5 registration will open in late summer 2020 and spots are filled by section by lottery.
+Kith + Kin Chorus meets 7:30-9 Mondays and seasons run roughly Oct through April.
+Registration is currently open for Season 5 so if you'd like to join, do drop a line to email@example.com, requesting your name be put in the hat.
+We are in particular need of Basses & Tenors!
+Registration closes Sep 1 and spots are filled by section by lottery.

 Let's fill this hurting world with harmony.